Shubham-Rasal/HashMind/README.md

 Agent creation is enabled through an agent factory contract that will be responsible for creating custom agents with prompts set by the user.
 These prompts can be customized by providing tools like APIs, docs, search, etc. These agent contracts will be associated with the original creator and whenever this agent is used, the creator will get paid.

-## Workflow
-To understand the workings of our platform, you can refer to this workflow diagram which clearly shows how a user will interact with our platform - https://claude.site/artifacts/6296118b-351c-49a8-badc-349d91e93b83

 ## Installation and Setup Guide
 To get started with Deano, follow these steps: